maxBRT/password-manager/README.md

 # Password Manager

 ## This is a draft version of the program, note that password are only encoded in Base64.
-AES encryption is comming shortly.
+AES encryption is coming shortly.

 A secure and efficient tool for managing your passwords.